Achilleasein/achilleasein/_posts/2020-10-25-git_windows_c.md

      - In there is the .bashrc, to view it use the command ls -la
      - Edit it and find the alias, there you can add you custom command as follows: alias cdtodesk ='cd /usr/Desktop/github' Keep in mind that the directory is an example, its more like in the photo above.

 - Git ignore file has many uses, for example when you create a web service application on python sometimes you have some passwords as plaintext to access a DB.
-  The proper way to mitigate any security issues is to work in a Venv and setup env variables, that way you can add the venv file on .gitignore and your password will stay local, it will also ensure that no other person/colleague which forks will add them as plaintext and then push by accident.
+  The proper way to mitigate any security issues is to work in a Venv and setup env variables, that way you can add the venv file on .gitignore and your password will stay local.
+  It will also ensure that no other person/colleague which forks will add them as plaintext and then push by accident.